material-foundation/material-color-utilities/dev_guide/extracting_colors.md

 The parameter `maxColors` is a limit on the number of colors returned by the quantizer.
 A reasonable default is 128.

-## Step 3 — Prominent Colors to Suitable Seed Colors
+## Step 3 — Prominent Colors to Source Colors

 Use the `Score.score` method provided by the `score` library to extract colors that are suitable as seeds for color schemes, ranked by decreasing suitability.